Let's look at the key reasons that are pushing The Estee Lauder Companies Inc. (EL) to new highs

 Sponsored

-During the last 5-year period, the sales growth of Consumer Defensive Sector giant was 8.40%.
-The company achieved an average annual earnings per share of -16.00%.
+Consumer Defensive Sector giant saw their annual sales surged by 8.40% over the last five years.
+Company’s average yearly earnings per share was noted -16.00% at the time writing.
 With a float of $229.50 million, this company’s outstanding shares have now reached $357.90 million.

-Let’s determine the extent of company efficiency that accounts for 63000 employees.
-In terms of profitability, gross margin is +75.74, operating margin of +20.21, and the pretax margin is +17.12.
+The firm has a total of 63000 workers.
+Let’s measure their productivity.

 The Estee Lauder Companies Inc. (EL) Breakdown of a Key Holders of the stock

-Observing investor behavior towards Household & Personal Products industry stocks is more important than anything else.
+A key investor’s attitude towards the stock of the Household & Personal Products industry is another important factor to consider.
 The insider ownership of The Estee Lauder Companies Inc. is 0.10%, while institutional ownership is 92.10%.
 The most recent insider transaction that took place on Sep 09, was worth 1,905,255.
 In this transaction EVP Research Prod & Innovation of this company sold 7,559 shares at a rate of $252.05, taking the stock ownership to the 3,296 shares.
 Before that another transaction happened on Sep 07, when Company’s EVP Research Prod & Innovation sold 2,481 for $247.34, making the entire transaction worth $613,651.
 This insider now owns 3,296 shares in total.

 The Estee Lauder Companies Inc. (EL) Recent Fiscal highlights

-As on 3/30/2022, Multinational firm has announced its last quarter scores, in which it reported $1.9 earnings per share (EPS) for the period topping the consensus outlook (set at $1.67) by $0.23.
-This company achieved a net margin of +13.47 while generating a return on equity of 41.04.
+If we go through the results of last quarter, which was made public on 3/30/2022, the company posted $1.9 earnings per share (EPS) for the quarter, besting the agreed prediction (set at $1.67) by $0.23.
 Wall Street market experts anticipate that the next fiscal year will bring earnings of 1.89 per share during the current fiscal year.

 According to the Wall Street analysts, stocks earnings will be around -16.00% per share during the next fiscal year.
 For the long-term projections, market analysts anticipate that the company’s EPS will surge by 10.88% during the next five years compared to 14.40% growth over the previous five years of trading.